 Office Costs Budget guidance A proportion of regional, country or local office costs are eligible to be included as direct costs, where the office is directly involved in project delivery.
 Any resources for the sole use of the funded project can be costed in their entirety against direct costs.
 If offices are split between several different projects, the costs should also be split by the same proportion.
 For example, if the SRF-funded grant represents 20% of the project spend in that office, then 20% of the costs should be included in the direct costs.
 Ineligible costs (such as fundraising) should be deducted from the total.
 Any apportionment model should be agreed with the FMU and evidence should be retained that can be viewed if needed.
 Please include office equipment and refurbishing other than assets in this category.
-Required Country office costs that are shared with several projects should be backed with the proper documentation invoices as well as key documentation explaining the split between these projects.
+Required documentation Country office costs that are shared with several projects should be backed with the proper invoices as well as key documentation explaining the split between these projects.

-Capacity Building Capacity strengthening for National and Local Organisations.
+Capacity Building

 Budget guidance Training delivered to frontline staff (e.g. case workers, psychosocial staff, nurses), or hiring of consultants for organizational development, can be considered under this category.
 This can include hires of venues and provision of meals.
 Technical and organizational capacity strengthening plans must be aligned with the recommendations of the DDA.
-The investment in capacity strengthening activities should not exceed 6% of the overall budget. % of staff time directly delivering capacity building to consortia partners can be included in capacity building costs.
-Capacity building plans must clearly specify the level of involvement based on planned capacity building activity.
-Investment in some assets can also be considered if the need to strengthen partners' capacity for independent operations is sufficiently justified in the capacity strengthening plan.
-Required documentation DDA, capacity evaluation and Capacity building plans documentation
+The investment in capacity strengthening activities should not exceed 6% of the overall budget.

+Required documentation